arun-praveen-d-58/Fire-Fighting-Rover-Robot/README.md

 # Fire Fighting Rover Robot
-I have created a Fire Fighting Robot, the mechanism used for locomotion is called Rocker-Bogie mechanism that are been used in designing Mars rovers.I have tried my level best to make it a multi-disciplinary project.Since this is just a prototype, it's a cost efficient one.
+ &emsp; I have created a Fire Fighting Robot, the mechanism used for locomotion is called Rocker-Bogie mechanism that are been used in designing Mars rovers.I have tried my level best to make it a multi-disciplinary project.Since this is just a prototype, it's a cost efficient one.

 ## Parts used: